-Fitchburg - Independent Statewide Examination of the Safety of the Commonwealth's Gas Distribution System - The MDPU has engaged a third-party evaluator to conduct an independent statewide examination of the safety of the gas distribution system to complement the investigation of the National Transportation Safety Board which focuses on the gas incident on September 13, 2018 in the Merrimack Valley and its potential causes.
-The evaluator will examine the following areas: (1) the physical integrity and safety of the gas distribution system; and (2) the operation and maintenance policies and practices of the gas companies and municipal gas companies, with respect to the Commonwealth's gas distribution system, including recommendations for improvements.
+Fitchburg - Independent Statewide Examination of the Safety of the Commonwealth's Gas Distribution System - The MDPU engaged a thirdparty evaluator to conduct an independent statewide examination of the safety of the gas distribution system to complement the investigation of the National Transportation Safety Board focused on the gas incident on September 13, 2018 in the Merrimack Valley and its potential causes.
+The evaluator examined: (1) the physical integrity and safety of the gas distribution system; and (2) the operation and maintenance policies and practices of the gas companies and municipal gas companies, with respect to the Commonwealth's gas distribution system, including recommendations for improvements.
 The evaluator issued its final report on January 31, 2020, which contained a number of observation and recommendations for the improvement of gas distribution safety.
 On February 28, 2020, the Company filed a response and plan to implement the Unitil specific recommendations as well as generic safety improvements.

 Northern Utilities / Granite State - Firm Capacity Contract - Northern Utilities relies on the transport of gas supply over its affiliate Granite State pipeline to serve its customers in the Maine and New Hampshire service territories, as Granite State facilitates critical upstream interconnections with interstate pipelines and third party suppliers essential to Northern Utilities' service to its customers.
 Northern Utilities reserves firm capacity through a contract with Granite State, which is renewed annually.
 Pursuant to statutory requirements in Maine as well as the orders of the MPUC, Northern Utilities submits an annual informational report requesting approval of a one-year extension of its 12-month contract for firm pipeline capacity reservation, with an evergreen provision and three-month termination notification requirement.
-On July 11, 2019, the MPUC approved Northern Utilities' request to extend its contract for firm transmission on its affiliate Granite State pipeline for another year, extending the current contract for the period of November 1, 2019 through October 31, 2020.
-On April 2, 2020, Northern submitted the annual information report for the period of November 1, 2020 through October 31, 2021.
+On April 2, 2020, Northern Utilities submitted the annual information report for the period of November 1, 2020 through October 31, 2021.
+On May 13, 2020, the MPUC approved Northern Utilities' request to extend its contract for firm transmission service on its affiliate Granite State pipeline for another year, extending the current contract for the period of November 1, 2021.